OMI Visiting Professorships

 Frequently Asked Questions

-OMI alumni may apply to organize an OMI Visiting Professorship in conjunction with the OMI and the OMI Local Coordinator.
+The OMI alumni may apply to organize an OMI visiting professorship in conjunction with the OMI and the OMI local coordinator.

-If you are interested in organizing an OMI Visiting Professorship, please fill out the preliminary application form and return it by email.
-Organizers are advised to submit their applications as early as possible and include a program and a budget proposal to the OMI for approval.
+If you are interested in organizing an OMI visiting professorship, please fill out the preliminary application form and return it by email.
+Organizers are advised to submit their applications as early as possible and include a program as well as a budget proposal to the OMI for approval.
 Once the proposal has been approved, the organizers may proceed with the planning.
-They must secure the location for the conference and arrange for the faculty’s accommodation and a social event.
+They must secure the location for the conference, arrange for the faculty’s accommodation, and plan a social event.
 They are also responsible for promoting the event locally.
 The OMI coordinates faculty travel.

 When should an OMI Visiting Professorship take place?

 An OMI visiting professorship should take place directly before or after an OMI seminar in Salzburg to save on travel time for international faculty.

 Where should an OMI Visiting Professorship take place?